Waldstein family: Origin

+Expansion

 The Waldsteins again appeared in public life from the 15th century onwards.
 Formerly a poor and less significant family, they gradually acquired large properties in the territory of the Crown of Bohemia (especially in Bohemia and Moravia), received prominent positions and – since the 17th century onward – produced many statesmen and civil servants.
 Albrecht von Wallenstein himself came from a modest cadet branch which since 1548 held the small estate of Heřmanice.
 After the 1620 Battle of White Mountain, he purchased several confiscated lordships of his Protestant relatives.
 In 1628, he was one of the first among the Bohemian nobility to be promoted to Graf (count) status, then to Reichsgraf (imperial count) two years later.

+Present titles

 After uniting with the extinct line of another Bohemian noble family, the Lords of Vartenberk (Wartenberg), the present family title since 1758 is "Count of Waldstein, Lord of Wartenberg".
 After World War II, the Waldsteins, then almost completely Germanized, were expelled from Czechoslovakia and their possessions were seized.
 They then moved to Salzburg and Vienna in Austria, where parts of the family live to this day, but others returned to Bohemia.
 During the Austrian invasion of Milan, a branch of the family settled in Italy and adapted their surname to 'Valdonio', maintaining a connection to their origins while integrating into the new cultural context.